Mylo-Softworks/PacketLib/readme.md

 ## Packet based?
 PacketLib uses classes named "Packets" which contain data to transfer over the selected communication protocol.
 PacketLib takes an object-oriented approach, using [SerializeLib] to serialize and deserialize the data.

+# TODO:
+* Auto detect disconnects due to timeout (With a ping packet which also detects ping between client and server).

 # Technical